saulolv/saulolv/README.md

 My name is Saulo Roberto, undergraduate student of Computer Engineering at Federal University of Alagoas - UFAL.
 I'm a software developer - Fullstack.

-- 📖 Constant improvement of my skills in Java and Python.
+- 📖 Constant improvement of my skills in Java and Python/Django on Backend and AngularJS on Frontend.
+- Sometimes playing with development mobile using Flutter.
+- Studying Spring and Angular presently.

 ## My Github's statitics